savindu92/Jojoland_website/README.md

-# Jojoland_website
+# Jojoland website
 Jojoland is a simple website about a Japanese anime called Jojo.
 It contains articles, news, user authentification...

-languages uses: html, css, php, javascript
+languages used: html, css, php, javascript